 How to Become a Notary in the State of Michigan

-4. Be a resident or maintain a place of business in the county in which he or she will apply.
+- Be a resident or maintain a place of business in the county in which you will apply.

-7. Not have been convicted of three or more misdemeanor offenses involving a violation of the Michigan Notary Public Act within a five-year period.
+- Not have been convicted of two or more misdemeanor offenses involving a violation of the Michigan Notary Public Act within a twelve-month period while commissioned or three or more misdemeanor offenses within a five-year period regardless of being commissioned.

-If you meet the above qualifications, you can apply to become a Michigan notary by:
+If you meet the above qualifications, follow the steps listed below to apply to become a notary in Michigan:

-2. Printing a notary application from the Michigan Secretary of State's website.
+- Complete a notary application from the Michigan Department of State's website.

-6. Having the county clerk administer the oath of office and affix the county seal to the notary application.
+- Have the county clerk affix the county seal to the notary application and complete the “For County/Office Use Only” section of the notary application.

-7. Mailing the notary application and $10.00 filing fee to the Michigan Department of State Office of the Great Seal.
+- Submit the notary application and a $10 non-refundable processing fee to the Michigan Department of State.

 How can I start the Michigan notary application process to become a Michigan notary?